-- a.
-Twelve months, if the longest program is less than one year in length. - b.
-Eighteen months, if the longest program is at least one year, but less than two years in length. - c.
-Two years, if the longest program is at least two years in length.
+- i.
+12 months, if the longest program is less than one year in length - ii.
+18 months, if the longest program is at least one year, but less than two years in length - iii.
+24 months, if the longest program is at least two years in length